 To qualify for contract renewal, you must:

-If, while you live in University housing, your family size changes and exceeds the occupancy limit for your apartment, you cannot renew your contract.
-You must request reassignment to a larger apartment.
+If, while you live in University housing, your family size or status changes and exceeds the occupancy limit for your apartment, you cannot renew your contract.
+You must request reassignment to the appropriate type of housing.

 If your status changes to non-matriculated student after you renew or have been assigned University housing, you must contact Housing Assignments immediately as you may no longer be eligible for housing.